Help making a personal injury compensation claim

-- Pain or stiffness to the neck, back, jaw, shoulders, or arms
+- Pain or stiffness to the neck, back, jaw, shoulders, or arms.

-- Dizziness or balance problems
+- Dizziness or balance problems.

-- Numbness, pins and needles, burning or prickling in
+- Numbness, pins and needles, burning or prickling in shoulders, arms or hands.

-- Nausea or vomiting
+- Nausea or vomiting.

-- Difficulty swallowing
+- Difficulty swallowing.

-- Blurred vision
+- Blurred vision.

-- Ringing in the ears
+- Ringing in the ears.

-For the majority of people suffering a whiplash injury the symptoms rarely last longer than six months.
+For the majority of people suffering a whiplash injury, the symptoms rarely last longer than six months.

-Diagnosis is usually based on observing the patients symptoms, medical history, and a physical and neurological examination to determine the extent of injury to the neck and spine.
+Diagnosis is usually based on observing the patient's symptoms, medical history, and a physical and neurological examination to determine the extent of injury to the neck and spine.
 X-rays may also be used to eliminate the possibility of fracture.
 Depending on the patient's symptoms, a CAT Scan, MRI, or other imaging tests may be necessary to assess the condition of the cervical spine's soft tissues including intervertebral discs, muscles and ligaments.

 People who have suffered a whiplash injury are encouraged to resume their normal daily routine as soon as possible - although avoiding certain physical activities that may aggravate the injury, as people who stay active and exercise their necks, despite the pain, typically recover more quickly.

 The amount of compensation payable for pain and suffering following a whiplash injury depends on various factors and no two claims are the same.
-When awarding whiplash compensation consideration is given to severity, the recovery period, and whether or not there are any permanent residual long term symptoms.
+When awarding compensation, consideration is given to severity, the recovery period, and whether or not there are any permanent residual long term symptoms.
 Further compensation is also payable for financial losses and other expenses caused as a result of the accident.

-by either visiting your doctor or the Accident and Emergency department of your local hospital.
+It is important that you seek medical advice as soon as possible following a whiplash injury.
 The medical record of your injury will be taken into consideration when assessing of the value of your claim, and it will support your claim if the injury is documented as soon as possible.

 How we can help if you have a whiplash injury

-For free advice on how we can help you pursue a claim for whiplash injury compensation
+For expert advice on how we can help you pursue a claim for whiplash injury compensation